NUWCDIVNPT/stig-manager/docs/reference/index.rst

 ===================================

-This is a glossary with definition terms for thing like :term:`Asset`:
+This is a glossary with definitions for terms like :term:`Asset`:

 .. glossary::